 The website also includes a feedback mechanism and an option for shareholders to register their email address for inclusion on distribution email updates of Company announcements and/or media releases.

 Recommendation 6.1: Provide Information About Itself and its Governance via its Website

 The Company has been radically upgrading and redesigning its website in recent months, a process which is now nearing completion.
-The section on corporate governance is currently under construction and it will include links to details about all directors and senior executives, the constitution, the board and board committee charters and to Company policies.
+The section on corporate governance is currently under construction and it will include links to details about all directors and senior executives, the constitution, the board of directors and board of directors' committee charters and to Company policies.
 The website already includes links to its annual reports and financial statements, ASX announcements, notices of meetings of security holders and presentations, and much other information relating to projects, structure and history.
 The website remains partially operational and partially under construction at the time of writing.

 Recommendation 6.2: Investor Relations Program

 The Company principally engages with its security holders at its AGM or personally as requested by individual security holders, which is a practice that the Company encourages.